scharlau/polar_bears_p/README.md

 And that will install flask with its associated dependencies.
 We can now start to build the application.

-### We need to add a database
+### We need to parse a csv file and add the data to a database
 The goal is to have the polar bear details on the website, which means we need to put the spreadsheet data into a database.
 There are a range of options for this, so we'll pick the easiest one for now, and point you in the direction of other options at the end.

+We'll start with reading the csv file as that is simple.
+Put this code into a file called 'parse_csv.py'.
+This assumes that you put the whole directory (folder) of polar bear data into the application folder.
+We open the file, and create a reader that loops through each row and then prints it to the screen.
+The flag for newline='' is the default as we don't know which line ending we should expect.
+If you look at the documentation for the csv library, then you'll see this mentioned https://docs.python.org/3/library/csv.html.

+        import csv

+        with open('PolarBear_Telemetry_southernBeaufortSea_2009_2011/USGS_WC_eartag_deployments_2009-2011.csv', newline='') as f:
+        reader = csv.reader(f, delimiter=",")
+        next(reader) # skip the header line
+        for row in reader:
+        print(row)

+You should be able to run this to confirm the path is correct, and you can read the file with

+        python3 parse_csv.py

+If that's fine, then we can move onto the next step of putting the data into a database.

 We'll use Sqlite3 as it's simple to create and use for our purposes here.
 Go to your terminal and enter this command to create the zero byte text file that will become our database:

         touch polar_bear_data.db

 Now we need to connect to the database, and run a query to create our table.
+Notice in the code below, that we need to open the connection to the database, and then use a cursor to confirm where we are.
+We'll also drop the table so that we don't add to the data each time we run the file.
+That means we can add more tables, and still run the file, and not have the rows repeated.

-Notice in the code below, that we need to open, and then close, the connection to the database.
-Put this into a file called 'create_db.py'.
-You can find out more about Sqlite3 data types and how they map to python data types at https://docs.python.org/3/library/sqlite3.html?highlight=sqlite3#
+You can find out more about Sqlite3 data types and how they map to python data types at https://docs.python.org/3/library/sqlite3.html

+Add this code between the 'import csv' line and the line that opens the csv file.

+        import csv
         import sqlite3

+        # open the connection to the database
         conn = sqlite3.connect('polar_bear_data.db')
+        cur = conn.cursor()

+        # drop the data from the table so that if we rerun the file, we don't repeat values
+        conn.execute('DROP TABLE IF EXISTS deployments')
-        print("opened db successfully");
+        print("table dropped successfully");
+        # create table again

-        conn.execute('CREATE TABLE deployments (BearID INTEGER, PTT_ID INTEGER capture_lat REAL, capture_long REAL, Sex TEXT, Age_class TEXT, Ear_applied TEXT)')
+        conn.execute('CREATE TABLE deployments (BearID INTEGER, PTT_ID INTEGER, capture_lat REAL, capture_long REAL, Sex TEXT, Age_class TEXT, Ear_applied TEXT)')
         print("table created successfully");

+With the database and table created, we can now turn to the parsing of the spreadsheet.
+We don't want all of the data, but only specific columns, which means we need to specify which colums we want, and then assign them values for insertion into the database.

+Add this code below the lines parsing the csv.
+Notice that (a) that we need to 'commit()' the query after it's executed, and that (b) we close the database connection at the very end too.

+        # open the file to read it into the database
+        with open('PolarBear_Telemetry_southernBeaufortSea_2009_2011/USGS_WC_eartag_deployments_2009-2011.csv', newline='') as f:
+        reader = csv.reader(f, delimiter=",")
+        next(reader) # skip the header line
+        for row in reader:
+            print(row)

+            BearID = int(row[0])
+            PTT_ID = int(row[1])
+            capture_lat = float(row[6])
+            capture_long = float(row[7])
+            Sex = row[9]
+            Age_class = row[10]
+            Ear_applied = row[11]

+            cur.execute('INSERT INTO deployments VALUES (?,?,?,?,?,?,?)', (BearID, PTT_ID, capture_lat, capture_long, Sex, Age_class, Ear_applied))
+        print("data parsed successfully");
+        conn.commit()
         conn.close()

-With the database and table created, we can now turn to the parsing of the spreadsheet.
+Now that the data is in the database we can build the web front end to see the data.

-### Parsing the spreadsheet
+### Building the web components
-We now get to the spreadsheet, which we want to load into the database.
-We can do this using the csv library in python.
-There are also other options for this too, which will be discussed later, in case you have larger datasets to parse.
-For now, we're just looking for simple options.
+We need a landing page to show all of the bears, and then another to show a single bear.
+The single bear page can later also show the sites of each bear, which are in the other csv file.

+We can now start our actual app file, 'polar_bears.py', which needs to be in the main folder.